 - Enable username/password access for SSH on the device

-- Make sure that the IPs used by the relay server are whitelisted.
+- Make sure that the IPs used by the relay server are allowed (added to allow list).
 See LogicMonitor Public IP Addresses and DNS Names for a complete list.

 - Domain/device redirects.
 Redirects to another domain/device (e.g.

 - Port redirects.
 Redirects to another port (e.g. http://targetdevice.com/index.jsp redirects to https://targetdevice.com/index.jsp, where the port changes from 80 to 443).
 For port redirects, use the properties listed in the Remote Session Device Properties section of this support article to specify the HTTP/S port, use of SSL, and path.